gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 }
 ```

-Notice that `maxToolIterations` constant?
-That's our safety net.
-Without it, an agent could theoretically loop forever.
+`maxToolIterations` prevents the agent from looping forever.

-The `executeToolCalls` method is straightforward:
+The `executeToolCalls` method runs each requested tool:

 ```swift
 private func executeToolCalls(_ calls: [ToolCall]) {